Last Updated on March 3, 2021 by Facundo

 Reflective insulation has to be under the soundproofing floor mat.

 You need to use an Adhesive spray on the car’s floor and place the reflective insulation on top of it.
-After it dries, you can apply the Soundproofing Mat on top of it (remember that the mat comes with an adhesive side, no glue or spray needed).
+After it dries, you can apply the Soundproofing Mat on top of it (remember that the mat comes with an adhesive side so there’s no glue or spray needed).

 3. Insulate the Car Doors